Low Cal and Healthy Vegetarian Succotash Salad Recipe

-We all know that summer is a great time to celebrate all the beautiful vegetables that gardens have to offer, but you don’t have to wait until then to enjoy the delights of this healthy veggie dish that has been made for well over 250 years: Vegetarian Summer Succotash Salad Recipe.
+We all know that summer is a great time to celebrate all the beautiful vegetables that gardens have to offer, but you don’t have to wait until then to enjoy the delights of this healthy veggie dish that has been made for well over 250 years: Succotash Salad.

-But Succotash itself shouldn’t take you by surprise.
+Succotash shouldn’t take you by surprise.
 In fact, it’s been one of the mainstay recipes here in America for well over 400 years.